 The Mayor and the government are increasingly betting the whole house on private market supply.
 But the housing market in London is dysfunctional, satisfying investors more than residents; pricing increasing numbers of young and low income people out of swathes of the city; and driving the widening gap between the rich and poor, the wealthy and empty-handed.

 In publishing this report, I hope to persuade the Mayor and others to consider other solutions more carefully, and to stop thinking market supply is going to satisfy demand in London anytime soon.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.